manikcloud/Jenkins-cicd/README.md

-# Lesson 7 Demo 2: SonarQube version 9.6 with Jenkins on ec2 instance
+# SonarQube 7.8 version with Jenkins on EC2 instance
 This section will guide you to:
 ●	Integrate SonarQube with Jenkins
 ```